What is ISO 4217?

 The three-digit numeric code is useful when currency codes need to be understood in countries that do not use Latin scripts and for computerised systems.
 Where possible the 3 digit numeric code is the same as the numeric country code.

-ISO 4217:2008 also describes historical codes in table A.3 as well as the codes representing certain funds in table A.2.
+ISO 4217:2015 also describes historical codes in List three as well as the codes representing certain funds in List two.

 Maintaining ISO 4217